SOLVED: Steam Deck Update Error

 Are there risks to opening network ports?

-There are no risks as long as you only open the necessary ports.
+There are no risks if you only open the necessary ports.
 Opening ports you don’t need can be a massive security risk for your network.

 Thanks!
 Do share your feedback with us. ⚡